Canon T1i vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

-Both the T1i and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the X100F have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T1i and X100F can be found, respectively, in the Canon T1i Manual (free pdf) or the online Fujifilm X100F Manual.

 So how do things add up?
 Is the Canon T1i better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.